Are you considering a move to the tropical paradise of Hawaii? If yes, this article is just perfect for you!.

 How much does transportation cost in Hawaii?

 Transportation via private vehicles is expensive in Hawaii due to gas and parking charges.
-There are no trains, trams, or subways in Hawaii.
-The bus is the cheapest mode of commute with a price of $2.75 per ticket.
+So, the bus is the cheapest mode of transportation.

 How much do bus rides cost in Hawaii?